AnukratiRawal14/Automategit/README.md

 parser = argparse.ArgumentParser()
 parser.add_argument('--owner',help="Enter your username")
-parser.add_argument('--repo',help="Enter the name of repository you want to delete") parser.add_argument('--reponame',help="Enter the name of repository you want to create at that place of deleted repository") args = parser.parse_args() owner = args.owner repo = args.repo
+parser.add_argument('--repo',help="Enter the name of repository you want to delete") parser.add_argument('--reponame',help="Enter the name of repository you want to create at the place of deleted repository") args = parser.parse_args() owner = args.owner repo = args.repo